 8. Outdoor Adventure Camp

 Situated in Harpers Ferry, Outdoor Adventure Camp is a family-owned day camp that offers engaging and educational opportunities for its campers.
 Staying true to the traditional summer camp style, children are taught to develop their confidence and collaboration through fun activities.
 The exciting activities during their adventure weeks include ziplining, tubing, paddle boarding, kayaking, rafting, and climbing.
 Some weeks also consists of field trips to a waterpark or laster tag arena as well as national parks.

-Outdoor Adventure Camp offers programs for children ages 9-14.
-They offer a 3 day program which is suitable for first time campers.
+Outdoor Adventure Camp offers summer programs for children ages 9-14.
+They offer a 3 day option which is suitable for first time campers.
 But they also have a longer option thats occur over five days, allowing children to enjoy everything camp offers.
 The programs tend to last from Monday to Friday and last from 8:30 am to 4:30 pm.
 It’s an ideal and welcoming place for kids to build longlasting friendships.